-So, you have decided to give metal roofing a chance in a big way by joining the ranks of many proud homeowners who have successfully installed a new metal roof on their homes.
+So, you’ve decided to give metal roofing a chance in a big way and join the ranks of many proud homeowners who’ve successfully installed a new metal roof on their homes.

 First of all, let me congratulate you for considering this Eco-friendly, and energy efficient roofing product that is built to last for many decades!
 Now, as far as picking the right color for your home, I would recommend that you take a good look at the following examples: